- Lumbar Laminectomy

 What can I expect after a lumbar laminectomy?

 Following spine decompression surgery, many patients are able to carefully get out of bed within a few hours of their procedure.
 We suggest moving gently and being cautious with your back, as to not irritate the healing incision or muscles.
 Dr. Rozbruch will be able to estimate when you will be able to return home based on your overall health and medical condition following surgery.
 In most cases, this is the day after a decompressive laminectomy.
 Driving is prohibited for 1-2 weeks following spinal surgery.
 Light activity can resume within 1 month; whereas intensive activity must be postponed for 2-3 months.

 How can I learn more about lumbar laminectomy?

-To learn more about lumbar laminectomy, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
+To learn more about lumbar laminectomy, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.